Nepali Mustard Greens Recipe – Introduction

 - Put crushed and dried red chili flakes into hot olive oil

-- When the chilis become black put in half teaspoon of coriander powder and immediately after coriander put in the washed greens into the pan
+- When the chilis become black put in half a teaspoon of coriander powder and immediately after coriander put in the washed greens into the pan

 - Add salt and squeeze the juice of 1/2 lemon